Top Eco-Friendly Building and Home Renovation Trends of 2022

-From digital thermostats to remotely-operated heating systems, these technologies assist your home in efficient operation.
+These technologies, from digital thermostats to remotely-operated heating systems, assist your home in efficient operation.

-Along with the integration of technology into the home, homeowners are interested in alternative energy sources for their personal properties in an effort to reduce their energy needs from the local power grid.
+Along with integrating technology into the home, homeowners are interested in alternative energy sources for their personal properties to reduce their energy needs from the local power grid.

 Many homeowners and renters themselves like to install smart technology.
-Not only can they save on utilities but newer interfaces are much easier and convenient to operate.
+Not only can they save on utilities, but newer interfaces are much easier and more convenient to operate.

 Reduced Energy Consumption

 Besides advanced control, energy efficiency is one of the biggest advantages of smart home technology.

 Homeowners who embrace these smart devices see a reduction in their energy consumption and energy bills.

 Smart thermostats keep your home temperature consistent while limiting the use of your HVAC system.